QuocLe2308/pokemon-mini-app/README.md

 #### 🎮 **Mode Usage**
 1. **Battle Mode**: Use header search to find your fighter, get random opponent, battle!
 2. **Pokédex Mode**: Use header search to see detailed information of ONE Pokémon
-3. **Pokémon List Mode**: Use local search + filters to browse and compare multiple Pokémon
+3. **Pokémon List Mode**: Automatically loads all Pokémon - use filters and search to browse and compare
 4. **Quiz Mode**: Test your Pokémon type knowledge with the interactive quiz

 ## 🤖 AI Usage Documentation